 Other times it is about how companies implement the tool in their system.
 The reasons for failure could be-

-Disinterested bosses-Programs that do not get the due attention from bosses are ineffective.
+If there is no involvement from superiors the program is bound to fail.
 Bosses are the believers without them; the programs may not succeed.

-No strengths only weaknesses-Some companies only focus on the negatives and disregard the positives that are unraveled in the feedback process.
-The positives are what got the employees where they are, that’s what which needs to be remembered.
+Solely focusing on the downsides and disregarding the good aspects of the reviewee’s feedback is the mistake that many companies make in the feedback process.
+The positives are what got the employees where they are, that’s what needs to be remembered.

-Once companies understand these downfalls and make the 360 degree right, the experience will then positively impact everyone.
+Once companies understand these downfalls and make the 360-degree evaluation tool systematic and optimized, the experience will, then, positively impact everyone.

-Before taking up the learning initiatives, it is customary to know where the employee stands before the learnings in terms of skills and repeat the process post assessments.
+Before taking up the learning initiatives, it is customary to know where the employee stands before the learnings in terms of skills and repeat the process post-assessments.
 And that is how we at Mettl help you make an informed decision and give one too to your employees.
-Based on the assessments analytics it gets easier to tell the employees what areas to improve and monitor the change as well.
+Based on the assessment analytics, it gets easier to tell the employees what areas to improve and monitor the change as well.

 Do you want to improve the performance of your employees?